mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 sustained.
 When they return to the present, they return to their own, unchanged, reality.

 The Past Denied
-Perhaps the most ‘realistic’ option, travel into the past is simply impossible and only travel into the future, because it is not yet a fixed thing, can be achieved.
+Perhaps the most 'realistic' option, travel into the past is simply impossible and only travel into the future, because it is not yet a fixed thing, can be achieved.
 Yet this, in itself, creates another paradox: if travel to the past is impossible, travel to the future immediately locks the character into that timespace because his point of origin is denied to him.

 Passive Observers
 Any time traveller can only observe events but not interact with them.
 The characters do not physically travel in time but do so mentally, able to watch events, yet do nothing to influence them.
-This option fits a psionic campaign quite neatly and prevents paradox from occurring but limits characters’ options to that of merely reporting them.
+This option fits a psionic campaign quite neatly and prevents paradox from occurring but limits characters' options to that of merely reporting them.

 PSIONIC POWERS